 Hardwear Mountain Speed can go into the same cold range as Summerlite but runs a little less expensive, there are a few key reasons for this.
 One is that the bag does not offer a full zipper, so in warmer summer hikes you won’t get the full ventilation and may overheat.

-One last thing to note about this bag is it’s relatively low reviews.
+One last thing to note about this bag is the relatively low reviews.
 This is due to complaints around the zipper performance.

-Some say that they wish the comforter would allow for a wider sleeping pad, at its optimal use the bag is tucked into a 20 or 25 in wide sleeping pad.
+The sleeping bag perfectly attaches with a Nemo Cosmo sleeping pad, which is sold separately, and it works with most 20-ich wide pads.
+Some say that they wish the comforter would allow for a wider sleeping pad, at its optimal use the bag is tucked into a 20 or 25 in the wide sleeping pad.

 Finally, there are some concerns about there being bare spots in the down where you can feel the cold through.

-Specific Features: This bag features 875-fill goose down with Down Defender water-resistant treatment to keep you dry and warm.
+Specific features: 875-fill goose down with Down Defender water-resistant

-Marmot – Plasma 15 Long Sleeping Bag special feature is that the mummy bag has Insotect flow vertical baffles, this is meant to help with keeping both your core and extremities warm in cold weather.
+Description: The Marmot Plasma 15 Sleeping Bag’s special feature is that the mummy bag has Insotect flow vertical baffles, this is meant to help with keeping both your core and extremities warm in cold weather.
 There are also two-way zippers and an insulated draft tube.

 Like most mummy bags the biggest complaint is that for larger chested hikers, this bag can be a bit too snug and limit the amount of movement at night.

-Description: Sierra Designs Backcountry Bed Elite 2-Season Sleeping Bag was built for backcountry hiking and camping and has a featured down-filled quilt flap that can be folded down to your waste or pulled all the way up to your neck.
-If you are a restless sleeper who ranges from hot to cold throughout the night, this Spring to Fall bag is for you.
+Description: The Sierra Designs Backcountry Elite Sleeping Bag was built for backcountry hiking and camping and has a featured down-filled quilt flap that can be folded down to your waste or pulled all the way up to your neck.
+If you are a restless sleeper who ranges from hot to cold throughout the night, this bag is for you.

 While at first look the design may seem a bit silly, reviews and testers note that they are warm, comfortable and able to move and adjust as needed.
 The sides are made extra wide which allows for plenty of rolling around and is perfect for the vast temperature range that is known for backcountry camping.

-Specific Features: The Neutrino Endurance bag is made with minimum weight and packs size without giving up any precious warmth.
+Description: The Rab Neutrino Endurance 600 Sleeping Bag is made with minimum weight and packs size without giving up any precious warmth.
 It is a snug mummy shaped bag with 800 fill European goose down with both left and right-hand full zipper options added.

-Description: This ultralight bag can go with you to temperatures as low as 7 degrees and is rated at the 0-10 range.
+This ultralight bag can go with you to temperatures as low as 7°F and is rated at the 0-10 range.
 The Pertex fabrics on the outside of the back offer ideal protection for cold and damp climates and is a mummy tapered shape to pack up small.

 If you are worried that the temperatures you are hiking in are going to plummet, leaving you out in the cold, this is the bag to bring.
 Winter expedition bags tend to run expensive and are heavier, this reasonably priced back keeps the heat in and the price down.